PrefectHQ/prefect/docs/guides/deployment/serverless-workers.md

     To run a deployment on ECS, AWS credentials are required.

-    One option is to create a user and attach the *AmazonECS_FullAccess* permissions.
+    One option is to create a user or service account and attach the *AmazonECS_FullAccess* permissions.
     From that user's page create credentials and store them somewhere safe for use in the next section.

-    A second option for creating a role for the ECS task with lower privileges is outlined in the [ECS guide](https://prefecthq.github.io/prefect-aws/ecs_guide/).
+    This user will be able to pull images from ECR and run tasks on ECS.
+    Note that depending on the services your flow uses, you may need to attach additional permissions.

 === "Azure Container Instances"

-    To run a deployment on ACI an Azure subscription, resource worker, and tenant secret are required.
+    To run a deployment on ACI, an Azure subscription, resource worker, and tenant secret are required.

     **Create a subscription and resource worker**